MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Decomposing and Editing Predictions by Modeling Model Computation. [[paper]](https://arxiv.org/abs/2404.11534)
+  - Harshay Shah, Andrew Ilyas, Aleksander Madry.
+  - Key Word: Component Attribution.
+  - <details><summary>Digest</summary> This paper introduces the concept of component modeling, a method to understand how machine learning models transform inputs into predictions by breaking down the model's computation into its basic functions or components.
+A specific task, called component attribution, is highlighted, which aims to estimate the impact of individual components on a prediction.
+The authors present a scalable algorithm, COAR, for estimating component attributions and demonstrate its effectiveness across various models, datasets, and modalities.
+They also show that component attributions estimated with COAR can be used to edit models across five tasks: fixing model errors, "forgetting" specific classes, enhancing subpopulation robustness, localizing backdoor attacks, and improving robustness to typographic attacks.

 - What needs to go right for an induction head?
 A mechanistic study of in-context learning circuits and their formation. [[paper]](https://arxiv.org/abs/2404.07129)
   - Aaditya K. Singh, Ted Moskovitz, Felix Hill, Stephanie C.Y.
 Chan, Andrew M. Saxe.
   - Key Word: Induction Head; Mechanistic Interpretability; In-Context Learning.